bolli95/dejavu/README.md

 =======

 This is a fork from an audio fingerprinting tool called dejavu (see [here](https://github.com/worldveil/dejavu/)).
-I changed the output a little bit so that you don't need a database to extract the fingerprints.
-They can be extracted as text files directly.
+I changed the output a bit, so you don't need a database to extract the fingerprints.
-This tool just supports the extraction of fingerprints but not the recognition anymore.
+Instead, they can be extracted directly as text files.
+Note that this tool only supports the extraction of fingerprints, but no longer the recognition.

 ### Installation:
 See [INSTALLATION.md](INSTALLATION.md)

 ### Getting Started:
-Just use this modified signature of `dejavu.py`:
+Use this modified signature of `dejavu.py`:

 ```
 usage: dejavu.py [-h] [-f [FINGERPRINT [FINGERPRINT ...]]]